TheSherlockHomie/dev-log/readme.md

 -   Solved a couple of problems on graph traversal
 -   Can do iterative DFS using stacks.
 -   We can use a stack data structure in memory instead of the recursion (i.e. fuction call stack) if we want to save up on memory.
+-   Some recurrent relation questions can sometimes be solved using BFS?!

 **Thoughts:**